OpenPIV/openpiv-python/README.rst

 =======
 Install
 =======
-Installation instructions for various platforms can be found at http://alexlib.github.com/openpiv-python
+Installation instructions for various platforms can be found at http://openpiv.readthedocs.org

 Basically we use distutils:

     >>> python setup.py build

-should work
+or

+    >>> python setup.py build_ext --inplace

+should work for the global or local (in the same directory) installation

 =============
 Documentation
 =============

-The OpenPiv documentation is available on the project web page at http://alexlib.github.com/openpiv-python
+The OpenPiv documentation is available on the project web page at http://openpiv.readthedocs.org